 1.1.
 The lending criteria set out below are designed to ensure that, in accordance with The Code of Practice, the security of the funds invested is more important than maximising the return on investments.
-Following consultation with the Commissioner's treasury advisors Arlingclose Ltd some amendments are proposed to the criteria used in determining approved investment counterparties for 2015/16 compared to those in operation for 2014/15.
-These proposed amendments are in relation to a range of possible investment counterparties as outlined in paragraph 4.6.1 of the covering report.
-There are also changes to the proposed to ensure greater diversification of investments with the aim of providing greater protection in the event of failure of a financial institution.
+Following consultation with the Commissioner's treasury advisors Arlingclose Ltd there are no amendments to the criteria used in determining approved investment counterparties for 2018/19 compared to those in operation for 2017/18.

-2. Changes to Counterparty Selection Criteria
+2. Counterparty Selection Criteria

 - 2.1.
-As outlined above, changes to the selection criteria for investment counterparties are proposed for 2015/16.
-These changes comprise: - Changes to investment categories to allow diversification (with specific approval delegated to the Commissioner's Chief Finance Officer). - Changes to the maximum investment amount and the duration of the investments.
-The investment limits will be linked to the credit rating of the counterparty at the time the investment is made. - 2.2.
+The agreed changes to the selection criteria for investment counterparties for 2015/16 included changes to the investment categories, a reduction in the maximum amount and duration lengths for investments.
+This was to encourage diversification and to increase the security of those funds invested.
+These principles apply to the 2018/19 strategy.
+The investment limits and duration are linked to the credit rating and type of counterparty at the time the investment is made. - 2.2.
 The credit worthiness of counterparties is monitored on an ongoing basis in conjunction with the Commissioner's treasury management advisors Arlingclose Ltd who provide timely updates and advice on the standing of counterparties.
-Whilst credit ratings are central to the counterparty risk evaluation process, other factors such as the prevailing economic climate are taken into consideration when determining investment strategy.
+Whilst credit ratings are central to the counterparty risk evaluation process, other factors such as the prevailing economic climate are taken into consideration when determining investment strategy and at the time when individual investment decisions are made.
 In the event that this ongoing monitoring results in a significant change to counterparty selection during the year, the Commissioner and the Joint Audit and Standards Committee will be advised through the quarterly activities report.

 2.3.
-The approved investment counterparties for the 2015/16 investment strategy are summaried as follows:
+The approved investment counterparties for the 2018/19 investment strategy are summaried as follows: